Cloudways vs DigitalOcean 2026: Which Cloud Hosting Platform Is Right for You?

 Mobile App

-Neither platform has a standout mobile app.
-Cloudways has a basic mobile app for server monitoring and management — useful for checking server status and restarting services on the go, but not full-featured.
-DigitalOcean's mobile app lets you manage Droplets, view metrics, and handle basic tasks but similarly isn't built for deep configuration work.
+Neither has a standout mobile app.
+Cloudways has a basic app for server monitoring and management — useful for checking status or restarting services from your phone, but nothing fancy.
+DigitalOcean's mobile app lets you manage Droplets and view metrics but similarly isn't built for deep configuration.

-Winner: Tie — both are passable but neither is a selling point.
+Winner: Tie — both work, neither is a game-changer.

 Security & Compliance

-Cloudways handles OS-level security patches automatically, includes free SSL, provides IP whitelisting, two-factor authentication, and the optional Cloudflare Enterprise add-on (which includes DDoS protection and a WAF).
+Cloudways patches the OS automatically, includes free SSL, offers IP whitelisting, two-factor authentication, and the optional Cloudflare Enterprise add-on (DDoS protection, WAF, smart routing).
 They're SOC 2 Type II compliant.
-However, you don't get root access, which can be limiting for custom security configurations.
+But no root access — Cloudways restricts that to maintain their management layer, which can be limiting if you need custom security setups.

-DigitalOcean gives you full control — which means full responsibility.
-You'll need to configure firewalls (their Cloud Firewall tool is free and solid), manage SSH keys, keep packages updated, and handle intrusion detection yourself.
-DigitalOcean is SOC 2 Type II and ISO 27001 certified, and they offer Private Networking and VPC isolation.
+DigitalOcean gives you full control — which also means full responsibility.
+You configure firewalls (their Cloud Firewall is free and solid), manage SSH keys, keep packages updated, and handle intrusion detection yourself.
+They're SOC 2 Type II and ISO 27001 certified, with Private Networking and VPC isolation available.

-Winner: Cloudways for hands-off security; DigitalOcean for compliance-heavy custom environments.
+Winner: Cloudways for hands-off security; DigitalOcean for compliance-heavy custom setups.

 Pros and Cons